 Table of Contents

-NBI stands for National Bureau of Investigation.
-It’s the local counterpart of United States’ FBI.
+NBI stands for the National Bureau of Investigation.
+It’s the local counterpart of the United States FBI.

 The purpose of the NBI clearance is to prove you’re a citizen in good standing and that you never messed up with the law.

-NBI clearance is also a critical document required whenever you’re applying for a job (here or overseas), studying abroad, taking the civil service exam, or starting a business.
+NBI clearance is also a critical document required whenever you apply for a job (here or overseas), study abroad, take the civil service exam, or start a business.

-In fact, in 2015, NBI announced that it no longer accepts walk-in registrations.
-Hence, everyone is now required to apply and make appointments online to get an NBI clearance.
+In fact, in 2015, NBI announced that it no longer accepts walk-in registrations1.
+Hence, everyone must apply and make appointments online to get an NBI clearance.